healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 **Healthcare data is not special.**  It does not require special containers, formats, structures, or packaging.
 It is just data.
 Health data must be available universally and freely to the people it ultimately belongs to -patients -  in a form they can consume with their normal Internet-enabled devices.

-If we can represent ingredients for a food recipe in structured form in machine-processable form unambiguously throughout the Internet, surely we can represent the ingredients of a medication.
+If we can represent ingredients for a recipe in structured form in machine-processable form unambiguously throughout the Internet (See [NYT article](http://open.blogs.nytimes.com/2015/04/09/extracting-structured-data-from-recipes-using-conditional-random-fields/?_r=0) and [Google's strucctured recipes](https://developers.google.com/structured-data/rich-snippets/recipes) ), surely we can represent the ingredients of a medication.
 Fruit cakes or Furosemide,  meat pies or Metoprolol,  and Chardonnay or Captopril -  it makes no difference.
 Patients ultimately consume all of these well identified substances, which all have well defined ingredients.

-The era of healthcare-data-is-special is over.
+The era of "healthcare-data-is-special" is over.

 **Welcome Back, Internet of (Health) Data.**